 The guy playing Winston Churchill looks familiar.
 He’s got the mannerisms right and he’s smoking the cigar, but can it be…nah….no way.
 It is!
 It’s Rod Taylor!

-Taylor, in his late seventies, came out of retirement to play the “British Bulldog” for a cameo in Quentin Tarantino’s World War II saga Inglourious Basterds.
-According to reports, Taylor didn’t want to do it, suggesting Albert Finney for the part instead.
-But Quentin wouldn’t take no for an answer.
+Taylor, in his late seventies, came out of retirement to play the “British Bulldog” for a cameo in Quentin Tarantino’s 2009 World War II saga Inglourious Basterds.
+According to reports, Taylor didn’t want to do it, suggesting Albert Finney for the part instead, but Quentin wouldn’t take no for an answer.

 To those who grew up in the 1960s, Rod Taylor was cool.
 The Australian actor was tough and suave and rugged and even romantic when called on to be.
 He was the actor, Roger Ebert wrote, that “always looks calm behind a machine gun.”

-Here was the guy who fought Morlocks ( with lovely Yvette Mimieux by his side in my all-time favorite film, The Time Machine), battled The Birds (in the Alfred Hitchcock classic), took a dangerous expedition down the Congo with Jim Brown and Mimieux (again) to procure millions in diamonds (in the new Warner Archives title Dark of the Sun), made it with Doris Day (Do Not Disturb, The Glass Bottom Boat) and Jane Fonda (Sunday in New York), managed a huge New Orleans hotel (in Hotel) and even contributed his voice to an iconic Disney animated character.
+Here was the guy who fought Morlocks (with lovely Yvette Mimieux by his side in my all-time favorite film, The Time Machine), battled The Birds (in the Alfred Hitchcock classic), took a dangerous expedition down the Congo with Jim Brown and Mimieux (again) to procure millions in diamonds in the action classic Dark of the Sun), made it with Doris Day (Do Not Disturb, The Glass Bottom Boat) and Jane Fonda (Sunday in New York), managed a huge New Orleans hotel (in, um…Hotel), and even contributed his voice to an iconic Disney animated character.

-Rod Taylor, now (amazingly) 81 years old, was born in a suburb of Sydney, the only child of a construction worker/commercial artist father and a mother who was the author of several children’s books.
+Rodney Sturt Taylor was born in a suburb of Sydney in January of 1930, the only child of a construction worker/commercial artist father and a mother who was the author of several children’s books.
 He boxed and painted and attended the East Sydney Technical and fine Arts College.
 It was seeing Laurence Oliver onstage that cemented his interest in acting.
 Extensive voice work on radio (including a stint in which he played Tarzan) led to early screen work in such films as Long John Silver with Robert Newton.
 A trip to London by way of Los Angeles as an award for his radio work never was completed.
 He stayed in L.A., where he auditioned for the lead role of boxer Rocky Graziano in Somebody Up There Likes Me.
 Although Paul Newman got the part, Rod got an MGM contract, so impressive was his tryout.

 Soon, he was drawing attention in supporting parts in such major films as The Catered Affair, Giant, Raintree County and Separate Tables.
 At the same time, he worked regularly in TV, appearing on such series as Studio One, Playhouse 90, The Twilight Zone, Bus Stop and as the reporter lead in the adventure show Hong Kong.

-Taylor was quickly enlisted to provide the voice of Pongo, the father canine in search of his litter ordered kidnapped by evil Cruella De Vil in the Disney hit 101 Dalmatians.
+Taylor was quickly enlisted to provide the voice of Pongo, the father canine in search of his litter ordered kidnapped by evil Cruella De Vil, in the 1961 Disney hit 101 Dalmatians.
 This only added more fuel to the career fire regarding the versatility of this young radio veteran.

 Somewhere, Hitch was paying attention.
-He cast the Aussie actor in The Birds, in the key role of Mitch Brenner, the criminal lawyer whose attraction to blonde socialite Melanie Daniels (Tippi Hedren) and schoolteacher Annie Hayworth (Suzanne Pleshette) somehow leads the birds around the San Francisco area to go ballistic on their human neighbors.
+He cast the Aussie in The Birds, in the key role of Mitch Brenner, the criminal lawyer whose attraction to blonde socialite Melanie Daniels (Tippi Hedren) and schoolteacher Annie Hayworth (Suzanne Pleshette) somehow leads the avian residents of the coastal town of Bodega Bay to go ballistic on their human neighbors.

 Of his success in the 1960s, Taylor said: “I was one of the first of the uglies.
 Rock Hudson and Tab Hunter…were very pretty fellows, and that was the trend.
 I was one of the first uglies to get lucky.”